verus-lang/paper-sosp24-artifact/site/guide.md

 Start a Linux x86_64 machine, with at least 2 NUMA nodes, and Ubuntu 22.04. **We recommend CloudLab r650.**

+On CloudLab, use the default small-lan profile, and change parameters to select Ubuntu 22.04, the correct node type (e.g. `r650`) and (expand "Advanced") enable "Temp Filesystem Max Space" (for the `/mydata` mount).

 If you run on CloudLab, you can follow the instructions that follow.
 If you start a different machine or VM, the only requirement to follow the same instructions is that `/mydata` is a directory.
 Note that the commands and scripts in the following will manipulate the permissions of `/mydata`.